HCPS-OTIS/tools/templates/windows.md

 Device will not turn on
 Device will not power on/screen stays black.
 Reseated internal connections.

 SSD does not show as boot option/not installable
 SSD does not show as boot option/not able to install OS or even partition it.
 Probably has failed.
 I have reseated it to no effect.
 I removed the SSD and placed it into a known working device and it still failed to be detected.
 I removed a known working SSD from another device and placed it into this device, and it was detected and able to boot.

-Wi-Fi Card
+Wi-Fi Card is not functioning
 Wi-Fi card is not functioning.
 Wi-Fi drivers were reinstalled and battery cable reseated.

 ## screen